 Australia has always been on my bucket list but the plan to go always seemed a little out of reach (as most bucket list items seem in life!)
+Even looking into the voco Hunter Valley Hotel in Australia, for example, didn’t seem real, as I was never sure when visiting this country would become a reality.
 So when my husband was invited to play five nights at a new jazz venue in Melbourne, I jumped at the opportunity to go on a trip of a lifetime.
 It truly was one of the best experiences of my life.
 The flight from the United States is long and the jet lag is no joke (Victoria is 14 hours ahead of Ohio), but we fought through it and enjoyed every second of this trip.

 I’m usually a somewhat spontaneous traveler but being so far away, I knew I wanted to have at least a plan or a list of things to see and do in Melbourne so I did a lot of research during my sleepless nights.
 We were there for ten days, which was the perfect amount of time to recover from jet lag and see all of the things on our list.
 The food is fantastic and there’s something for every craving you could possibly have.
 If you have questions or need suggestions for restaurants, feel free to leave them in the comments and I’ll share some of our favorite spots.

 This is a snapshot of some of the things we did.
 If you have plans to travel to Melbourne someday, bookmark this for later!

 Book a tour of the Great Ocean Road

 This was hands down the highlight of our trip.
 At only $100 a person, we went on a day long tour of the breathtaking Great Ocean Road a few hours outside of the city.
 This was worth every dime.
 We got to see the Twelve Apostles, caves, national parks, swamp wallaby, koalas, a pod of breaching whales, and parrots.
 I’ll never, ever forget this experience!